RikVoorhaar/website/front_page/about.md

 ### Cooking

 I love cooking and the sense of satisfaction that comes with eating food you made yourself.
 I don't shy away from any cuisine, and I'm constantly trying to improve and learn new things.
+I have a nice collection of pans and knives.

 ### Reading